Haidar0096/image_magick_ffi/src/Dependencies/ImageMagick/arm64-v8a/README.txt

-The binaries for different configurations were built using the repository at https://github.com/MolotovCherry/Android-ImageMagick7.
+The binaries for different configurations were built using the repository at https://github.com/Haidar0096/Android-ImageMagick7 by running the workflow called `Handle Release`.